 Property development can range from simply updating an existing property to buying a large plot of land for a housing development.
 Development, whatever the size, is key to helping the current housing problems facing the UK.

-Our team of lawyers work with developers looking to acquire a new site, landowners selling their site to developers and local government councils, helping with the regeneration of land in St Albans, Hertfordshire, London and throughout the South East.
+Our team of commercial lawyers work with developers looking to acquire a new site, landowners selling their site to developers and local government councils, helping with the regeneration of land in St Albans, Hertfordshire, London and throughout the South East.
 We also work closely with banks to provide funding to developers to ensure these development plans become a reality.

 As a developer acquiring a new development site you will need to enter in to a contract with the seller of the land.
 In the development world, it is often a ‘conditional contract’ that is used which is not legally binding until planning permission has been obtained by the developer and the seller has given consent.
 Once permission is given, the developer is bound to go ahead with the purchase.